Daniela Frogheri, PhD

 Theories and Applications on Form Generation Processes, Parametric-Associative and Generative Digital Design, Study and Development of Geometric Algorithms Applied to Architecture; Digital Fabrication, Sensitive Architectures, Digital Morphogenesis Processes and Genetic Architectures, Form Finding, and Emerging Systems.

-Doctorate (in progress), Universitat Internacional de Catalunya (UIC), Barcelona, Spain.
+Doctorate, Universitat Internacional de Catalunya (UIC), Barcelona, Spain.

 Master in Advanced Architectures, Institute for Advanced Architectures of Catalonia (IaaC), Barcelona, Spain.

 Master in Genetic Architectures, Universitat Internacional de Catalunya (UIC), Barcelona, Spain.

 Undergraduate degree: Ingeniería Edile-Architettura, Università degli studi di Cagliari, Italy.

 Courses: Fab Academy 2015, CBA, MIT, Boston (USA).

 Full time professor of Architecture since 2013, Daniela Frogheri teaches the courses Morphology and Generative Geometries, as well as in the Design, Elements of Architecture, and PEF1 studios.
 Additionally, she is an advisor for the final Architecture (PEF2) theses.
 She is the co-founder (2014) and co-director of FabLab Monterrey, where she does research.
 She has taught courses from the Master in Advanced Architectures (MAA) program since 2017.